Mountain Gorilla Information for Uganda and Rwanda

 Here is practical advice for you to get the best results while taking pictures of the Mountain Gorillas while tracking them in Bwindi Impenetrable Forest, Mgahinga Gorilla Park in Uganda or Volcanoes National Park in Rwanda.

-Photography of gorillas, made a bit easier for you…enjoy your Gorilla Trek while taking some great photos of the mountain gorillas in both Rwanda and Uganda.
+Photography of gorillas, made a bit easier for you…enjoy your Trek while taking some great photos of the mountain gorillas in both Rwanda and Uganda.

 Children under the age of 15 cannot track mountain gorillas, however we design special children activities while the parents track the mountain gorillas.
 For younger children we have even engaged nannies to entertain them while the parents are off on their trek.